practable/truss/ui/no-force/README.md

 # truss-ui

+This user interface is derived from the [default](../default/) UI.
 This version is designed for the Structural Mechanics 2 course, in the School of Engineering at the University of Edinburgh.

-This version of the UI has many of the same features as the `default` UI, except it does not display the load force nor allow you to tare the load cell.
+It does not display the load force nor allow you to tare the load cell.
 It also does not display theoretical strains.

+Logging of interactions is included in this version of the user interface and is enabled by default.

 ## Project setup
 ```